Dani780-C/LineFolllower/README.md

 The constant K<sub>i</sub> controls how much the residual error being corrected over time affects the output.
 We chose K<sub>i</sub>=0.001, but we didn't notice any significant improvement from K<sub>i</sub>=0.

-The track in the video was completed in a little under 15 seconds.
+The track in the video was completed in a little under 15 seconds (14.793 s).